RylanGraham/rylan.github.io/_pages/about.md

 Research Interests
 ======
 I have broad interests across the planning discipline and am passionate about building more sustainable, liveable and vibrant cities.
-Related to this, my research intersts focus on the topics of urban sprawl, growth management, intensification, downtown revitalization with a particular interest in mid-sized Canadian cities.
+My research interests centre around the topics of urban sprawl, growth management, intensification, downtown revitalization, and with a particular interest in mid-sized Canadian cities.